gcanti/fp-ts/docs/modules/State.ts.md

 ## execute

-Run a computation in the `State` monad discarding the result
+Run a computation in the `State` monad discarding the result.

 **Signature**